rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/gallery-shortcode/index.markdown

 ### global

 Default is FALSE.
-If set to TRUE, context, context_id, album_id, author_id will be ignored.
+If set to TRUE, context, context_id will be ignored.
 Only media_type value will be processed.

 ### context